UWPCE-PythonCert/ProgrammingInPython/source/exercises/mailroom/mailroom-oo.rst

 .. rubric:: The "soft" stuff:

 Style:
-    - conform to PEP8! (or another consistent style)

-    - You can use 95 or some other reasonable number for line length
+    - Conform to PEP8! (or another consistent style) (You can use 95 char or some other reasonable number for line length)

 Docstrings:
     Functions and classes should all have good docstrings.
 They can be very short if the function does something simple.